aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-structured-configuration.md

       timeout: 5
 ```

-In this example the `aaa_settings.radius.servers` variable will be read by `eos_designs` the `radius_server` structured configuration will be generated accordingly:
+In this example the `aaa_settings.radius.servers` variable will be read by `eos_designs` and the `radius_server` structured configuration will be generated accordingly:

 ```yaml
 radius_server: